-How Much Time Does The Landlord Have To Return The Security Deposit?
+How Much Time Does A Landlord Have To Return A Tenant’s Security Deposit?

 The landlord is supposed to return the security deposit immediately, but they have to provide a letter within 40 days if they intend to keep any of the security deposit.
 It could be for violations of unpaid rent, or any damage to the property.
 That letter will have attached invoices and any detailed cost calculations, or at least tell the tenant that those will be provided as soon as they are available.
 There is no immediate requirement, but the landlord has to return the deposit within 14 days.
 If the entire deposit is not returned, the landlord must provide a letter detailing why there are deductions.
 It is also interesting to note that if the landlord does not meet that 14 day deadline, then the tenant is entitled to get their whole deposit back, regardless if there are damages, or deductions prior to the deadline.

 When Can My Landlord Keep My Security Deposit?